-If you are switching from a progestogen-only Pill (minipill), stop taking the minipill on any day and start taking ROSALEE at the same time the day after you took you last minipill.
+Stop taking the minipill on any day and start taking this medicine at the same time the next day after you took your last minipill.

-You must also use additional barrier contraceptive precautions (eg. condoms or a diaphragm) for the first 7 days of tablet-taking when having intercourse.
+You must also use additional barrier contraceptive precautions when having intercourse (e.g. condoms or a diaphragm) for the first 7 days of tablet-taking.

-Changing from an injectable, implant or progesterone-releasing intrauterine system (IUS):
+Changing from a progesterone-only injectable, implant or intrauterine system (IUS):

-Start taking ROSALEE when your next injection is due, or on the day that your implant or IUS is removed.
+Start taking this medicine when your next injection is due, or on the day that your implant or IUS is removed.

-You must also use additional barrier contraceptive precautions (eg. condoms or a diaphragm) for the first 7 days of tablet-taking when having intercourse.
+You must also use additional barrier contraceptive precautions when having intercourse (e.g. condoms or a diaphragm) for the first 7 days of tablet-taking.